 Step 4: Measure how far out the PVC may stick through.

-At the frame of the trailer, measure how far the pipes may stick out.
+At the trailer’s frame, measure how far the pipes may stick out.
 At this point, the pipe will be further cut to that specific measurement.
-The shorter pipe will be connected with the longer one through the elbow pipe later on.
+Later, the shorter pipe will be connected with the longer one through the elbow pipe.

 Step 5: Cut the PVC40 PE Pipe based on your measurement on your trailer.